Are Dogs’ Mouths Cleaner Than Humans?

 Other Interesting Facts About Dog Saliva

 Dog saliva does have some unique qualities compared to humans.
 For example, dog saliva is better at preventing cavities than human saliva.
-Their saliva is also used to help them swallow and get food down the esophagus, whereas for humans saliva helps with digestion.
-Possibly the most interesting thing I learned researching this article was that there are proteins in dog saliva which are responsible for allergies humans have.
+Their saliva is also used to help them swallow and get food down the esophagus, whereas for humans, saliva helps with digestion.
+Possibly the most interesting thing I learned researching this article was that there are proteins in dog saliva that are responsible for allergies humans have.
 We often blame dog dander for our allergies, but in reality, it could be their saliva!
-You can also read our article to find out why dogs lick.
+You can also read our article to find out why dogs lick and how to get rid of bad breath in dogs.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.